bangdedadi/EEG-VideoPolarization/data/readme.md

 ## Questionnaire Data Overview

-The questionnaire data comprises responses from participants during the pre-study and post-study phases, presented in the form of a Likert scale.
+The questionnaire data comprises responses from participants during the pre-study and post-study phases, presented in the form of a Likert-scale.

 ### Structure of the Questionnaire